 • Employer – I am an employer, will this affect the way in which I manage sub-contractors?

-No, as an employer you have duties under health and safety law to satisfy yourself that the contractor you choose can do the job safely and without risks to health.
+No, as an employer you have duties under Health & Safety law to satisfy yourself that the contractor you choose can do the job safely and without risks to health.
 The proposed changes will not alter the duties you have as an employer to contractors.

 • Hairdresser – I’m a self-employed hairdresser, does the law apply to me?

 If you use bleaching agents or similar chemicals then yes, the law will apply to you.
-If you are simply washing and cutting hair, then health and safety law will no longer apply.
+If you are simply washing and cutting hair, then Health & Safety laws will no longer apply.

 • Dressmaker – I work at home altering garments and making soft furnishings, does the law apply to me?

-No, health and safety law will not apply to you.
+No, Health & Safety laws will not apply to you.

 • Photographer – I take photographs of weddings and special occasions for clients which means that sometimes they visit my studio to discuss arrangements; does the law apply to me?

-No, health and safety law will not apply to you.
+No, Health & Safety laws will not apply to you.

 • Artist – I produce cards, gifts and pictures for sale at markets and fairs, does the law apply to me?

-No, health and safety law will not apply to you.
+No, Health & Safety laws will not apply to you.

 • Baker – I run a cake business from home, does the law apply to me?

-No, health and safety law will not apply to you.
+No, Health & Safety laws will not apply to you.

 • Office work – I work in an office at home, does the law apply to me?